Skip to main content

 18 mentions Positive Neutral Negative

 The game is praised for its lighthearted and quirky humor, featuring funny characters and witty writing that evoke nostalgia for classic city-building games.
-Players appreciate the humorous interactions among the characters representing different social groups, as well as the cartoonish charm of elements like the merchant.
-Overall, the humor adds a delightful layer to the unique settlement-building experience.
+Players appreciate the unique interactions among the characters representing different social groups, as well as the cartoonish charm of elements like the merchant.
+Overall, the humor adds a delightful layer to the gameplay experience, complemented by pleasant music and beautiful landscapes.

 • “I love this game, quirky and funny.”